inhibitor1217/CS496_005_Melona/README.md

   - POST : /api/quest
      - Adds new quest on database.
 Check models/quest.js for details.
         - CAUTION: "startPoint", "destination", "title", "from" fields are always required.
+     - Also updates "uploadedQuests" field of the account of kakaoId "from".
      - returns { "result": 1 } for success
      - returns { "result": 0 } for database failure
+     - returns { "result": 2 } if there is no such account of kakaoId "from".

   - GET  : /api/quest
      - Retrieves all quests on database.